elg1e/Trainer-Mate/README.md

 them to choose if they'd like to remove something from an earlier date.
 Furthermore, a like button or a comment area could be added to give the other users reading a chance to share there opinion on someone elses post.

+One final feature that was added but has yet to have any functionality is the Contact Us form.
+This form was added for UX/UI but could be made functional in the future.

 ## Technologies Used

 The following technologies were used to help create this website: